Qatar–United Kingdom relations: Diplomatic visits

 Foreign secretary William Hague and foreign minister Khalid Al Attiyah in London in 2013.

 UK Prime Minister David Cameron visited Qatar in 2011, and the then Emir of Qatar made a 3-day state visit in October 2010.

 The current Emir of Qatar made a state visit to the UK in October 2014.

 In March 2013, Prince Charles and his wife the Duchess of Cornwall, arrived in Qatar for a state visit.

 On 20 September 2019, British Prime Minister Boris Johnson hosted Sheikh Tamim bin Hamad Al Thani at the Downing Street.
 Johnson pressed over the fact that the UK’s relation with Qatar is going from “strength to strength”.

 On 24 May 2022, Sheikh Tamim met with Prime Minister Boris Johnson to celebrate the 50th anniversary of the UK-Qatar bilateral relations in London.

-In early May 2023, Sheikh Tamim was invited to the coronation of King Charles III.
+In early May 2023, Sheikh Tamim was invited to the coronation of Charles III and Camilla.
 During the visit, Sheikh Tamim met with Prime Minister Rishi Sunak, discussing the Russian invasion of Ukraine, the 2022 FIFA World Cup, and furthering the strategic relations between the countries.
+In November 2024, Sheikh Tamim paid a state visit to the United Kingdom and was received by King Charles III.